 Sperm freezing enables the female partner to continue with her reproductive schedule even if the male partner can’t be there, due to a busy schedule, unforeseen events, etc.

 Sperm Cryopreservation Procedure

 Semen samples are collected in a sterile container.
 It is recommended that patients abstain for at least three days, but not more than ten days.
 In patients who cannot ejaculate on their own, samples can be collected using vibratory stimulation or testicular sperm aspiration.

 Once collected, semen samples are analyzed for volume, viscosity and pH levels, and microscopically evaluated to determine motility, sperm count, morphology and other important factors.

-- Semen/Sperm Cryopreservation.
 Cryoprotectant is added to the semen to control sperm damage caused by freezing.
 The specimen is then divided into individual cryo-vials, placed into liquid nitrogen vapor for 3 hours, and then plunged into liquid nitrogen.
 At a temperature of -196°C all metabolic activity is halted.
 Semen can thus be preserved for many years.